Your Questions, Answered

 There is no work experience requirement.
 Admissions decisions will be based on academic potential and the fit between the student’s background and what the program has to offer.
 The admissions committee will view applicants with experience in analytics or marketing favorably.
 However, the committee will also be open to candidates who have a strong academic achievement record that demonstrates the potential to excel.

-Can my credits in the MMA program be used toward an MBA?
+Can my credits be used toward an MBA?

-Credits in the MMA program can be used toward the MBA.
-The Working Professional MBA is a 40 hour degree program; 12 MMA hours may be counted toward the MBA, subject to approval by an academic advisor.
-Applicants must understand that completion of the MMA program does not guarantee admission to the MBA.
+Yes, earned credits can be used toward the MBA.
+The Working Professional MBA is a 40 hour degree program; 12 credit hours may be counted toward the MBA, subject to approval by an academic advisor.
+Applicants must understand that completion of the Master of Management program does not guarantee admission to the MBA.

 Can I begin the program in the spring?

-Admission to the MMA takes place in both the fall and the spring.
+Admission takes place in both the fall and the spring.

 Is it possible to receive an application fee waiver or refund?